 The course will cover current issues of Turkey’s foreign policy during the last decade.
 The lectures will deal with major international developments in the adjacent regions having particular relevance for Turkey's foreign policy agenda.
 The issues will be analysed through a three - İnternational system, national political and leadership- level analysis.

-This is a second part of a two-term course designed to mentor the student to produce a comprehensive work where she/he will conduct an extensive empirical and theoretical literature review on a special topic and further analyze the topic by using quantitative or qualitative methods learned previously and arrive to conclusions on the related topic.
-At the end of the term, student is also responsible for having a presentation of the work.
+This is the first part of a two-term course designed to mentor the student to produce a comprehensive work where she/he will conduct an extensive empirical and theoretical literature review on a special topic and further analyze the topic by using quantitative or qualitative methods learned previously and arrive to conclusions on the related topic.

 This course covers the history of video games through in depth analysis of video game.
 The course is structured in a modular way, in which the seven cycles of video games development – starting from the 1960s – are discussed.
 The discussions refer to capitalism, youth culture, gender issues and other sociological themes which are related to video games both as entertainment and as a form of art.
 The discussions are based on readings as well as in-class experience of the students through playing the games.
 Genres of video games (such as MMO, first/third person shooter, platformer, RPG, RTS, adventure, puzzler, etc.) as well as TV and handheld consoles will also be elaborated in the lecture.